W Rock Tea at W Hotel: Take a magical mystery (taste) tour with the coolest afternoon tea in town

 - W Rock Tea is available in the W Lounge between 1pm and 4.45pm daily and costs £25 per person.
 W Hotel, 10 Wardour Street, W1D 6QF.
-Nearest tube: Piccadilly Circus or Leicester Square.
+Nearest station: Piccadilly Circus or Leicester Square.
 For booking, tel: 0207 758 1060 or email firstname.lastname@example.org or visit the website.
 For more information, visit the W Hotel London website.

 For the history of what stood on the site of the W Hotel before it was built, read Swiss glockenspiel in Leicester Square: The last survivor of the Swiss Centre.

 To check out Metro Girl’s other bar and restaurant reviews, click here.